-Is your security company doing anything for you?
-Do they know anything about your property?
+Does your security company know anything about your property?
 Do they have any idea of what’s going on at your property?
 You can find out.
+It’s very simple.
 Call them.
-It’s very simple.

 Why?
 What’s the point?

 Does your patrol officer understand your property?
 Not just where it is, but does he know your property well enough to really understand it?
 That’s actually fairly rare with patrol officers.
-They get moved around constantly and just end up going through the motions and looking for the obvious.
-The way most companies are organized they don’t get familiar enough to learn about the property, and they certainly don’t care enough.
+They get moved around constantly and just end up going through the motions and ticking boxes off a hit list.
+The way most companies are organized they don’t get familiar enough to learn about the property, and they certainly don’t care.
 The properties are ticks on a form and a blur of seemingly similar buildings.
 Not places they know intimately, and instinctively.

-And if the officers themselves don’t know these things how would you expect the supervisors, and account reps to know anything either?
-If they did have that operational awareness at the ground level, has it ever been passed up the chain of command to the person who you have contact with?
+If the officers themselves don’t know these things how would you expect the supervisors, office staff, and account reps to know anything either?
+If the patrol officer did have that operational awareness at the ground level, has it ever been passed up the chain of command to the person who you have contact with?
 Seriously?
 Do you think it has?
 And conversely, the things you discuss with your contact, do they really make it to the ground level?

 So why don’t you expect the people you pay to observe your properties to know anything about them?